 Advocacy: Turning our shared vision into tangible policy changes that improve public transit, voting rights, and employment opportunities.

+Join the Chorus

 As we prepare to gather this October, I encourage you to think about what your "voice" brings to our "vision."
 Our strength lies in our unity, but our vitality comes from our differences.
 By coming together, we ensure that the path we blaze is wide enough for everyone to walk.

 We look forward to seeing you at the Wyndham Indianapolis Airport Hotel from October 9–11, 2026.
 Together, let’s turn our many voices into a singular, unstoppable force for progress.

-dHart
+Listening for the Light: The Call of the Songbird

+By Dee Ann Hart

 For many, birdwatching is a visual hobby: a flash of crimson feathers in the brush or the silhouette of a hawk circling high above.
 But for those with sight loss, the beauty of the avian world isn't lost; it simply shifts from the eyes to the ears.